zhen-qian101/capitalGainCalculator/README.txt

 Run the script and you can get a quick estimation for your portfolio.
 However, for the purpose of lodging tax return, please do go to an acccountant!!

-Functions include import transaction history, add off-market-transfer, and add in-specie corporate actions.
-Only support csv downloaded from Commsec is supported atm.
+Functions include importing transaction history, adding off-market-transfer, and adding in-specie corporate actions.
+Only csv downloaded from Commsec is supported atm.